 So, now seems like a good time for some due diligence in the closet.
 I mean, why am I digging through stuff in there every day when I don’t even wear it anymore?

 There’s probably never been a better time to declutter the closet than now, when we haven’t worn more than half our wardrobe in a few years.
-At this point it’s become clear which pieces we reach for the most, and how we’d like our closet to reflect our lifestyle changes.
+At this point it’s become clear which pieces we wear the most, and how we’d like our closet to reflect our lifestyle changes.

 The sweatshirts we’ve continually reached for are keepers, for example.
 If your company has shifted to a hybrid work model or went entirely remote, you can likely let go of some pantsuits and pencil skirts.
 If you still have to consult with clients or business partners on location, you might want to keep one go-to power suit, and sell or donate the rest.